Alorir/my_super_project/README.md

 Planned Features

-✅ User authentication and authorization
+User authentication and authorization

-✅ Task creation and management
+Task creation and management

-✅ Task filtering and sorting
+Task filtering and sorting

-🔄 Task notifications and reminders (in progress)
+Task notifications and reminders

-🔄 Task sharing and collaboration (planned)
+Task sharing and collaboration